 - a ‘guided decision model’ so that the target product (investment, insurance, super) or asset allocation is suitable.

-It is driven around the client’s needs and decisions.
-It is fully automated and client driven from responsive technology, on any device.
-Client engagement tools are semi-automated, navigated by the adviser as a conversation lead experience.
-The advice engine is semi-automated and goals-based, with the ability to model any number of client goals, asset classes, portfolios, investment strategies with any mix of economic, regulatory and behavioural rules automated in milliseconds.
+It is driven by the client’s needs and decisions.
+It is fully automated and client-driven from responsive technology, on any device.
+Client engagement tools are semi-automated and navigated by the adviser as a conversation lead experience.
+The advice engine is semi-automated and goals-based, with the ability to model any number of client goals, asset classes, portfolios, and investment strategies with any mix of economic, regulatory, and behavioural rules automated in milliseconds.

 Compliance legislative changes are maintained - real-time - with advice suitability parameters automatically monitoring advice and content to prevent non-compliance.